-1. Open Computer Management.
+- 1. Open Computer Management. - 2.
+Go to Services and Application → Internet Information Services. - 3.
+Right click to bring up a menu.
+Select Properties.

-- 2. Go to Services and Application→Internet Information Services. - 3.
-Right-click to bring up a menu, and select Properties. - 4.
-Click MIME Types. - 5.
-In the MIME Types window, click New. - 6.
-In the Extension field, type \. - 7.
-In the MIME type field, type application/octet-stream, and click OK. - 8.
-Click OK to exit the MIME Types window. - 9.
-Click OK to exit the Internet Information Services (IIS) Manager Properties window. - 10.
-In the Computer Management window, go to Web Sites → Default Web Site under Internet Information Services, right-click it to bring up a menu, and select Properties. - 11.
+- 4. Click the MIME Types button. - 5.
+In the MIME Types window, click the New button. - 6.
+In the Extension field, type "". - 7.
+In the MIME type field, type "application/octet-stream".
+Click the OK button. - 8.
+Click the OK button to exit the MIME Types window. - 9.
+Click the OK button to exit the Internet Information Services (IIS) Manager Properties window. - 10.
+In the Computer Management window, go to Web Sites → Default Web Site under Internet Information Services.
+Right click it to bring up a menu.
+Select Properties. - 11.
 Select the Home Directory tab. - 12.
 Check the following boxes: Script source access, Read, Write, and Directory browsing. - 13.
 Uncheck the following boxes: Log visits and Index this resource. - 14.
 In the Execute permissions field, select Scripts and Executables. - 15.
-Click Apply. - 16.
+Click the Apply button. - 16.
 Select the Web Site tab. - 17.
 Uncheck Enable Logging. - 18.
-Click OK to close the Default Web Site Properties window. - 19.
+Click the OK button to close the Default Web Site Properties window. - 19.
 In the Computer Management window, go to the Web Service Extensions item under Internet Information Services. - 20.
-In the right panel, highlight All Unknown ISAPI Extensions, and click Allow. - 21.
-Acknowledge the IIS Manager warning that appears by clicking Yes. - 22.
-In the right panel, highlight All Unknown CGI Extensions, and click Allow. - 23.
-Acknowledge the IIS Manager warning that appears by clicking Yes. - 24.
+In the right panel, highlight All Unknown ISAPI Extensions and click the Allow button.
+Acknowledge the IIS Manager warning that appears by clicking the Yes button. - 21.
+In the right panel, highlight All Unknown CGI Extensions and click the Allow button.
+Acknowledge the IIS Manager warning that appears by clicking the Yes button. - 22.
 Close the Computer Management window.